Firecracker Chicken

 Charred pork ribs with hot and sweet glaze

-Posted on November 1, 2017 by
+Posted on July 10, 2024 by

-November – Charred Pork Ribs With Hot-And-Sweet Glaze
+July – Charred Pork Ribs With Hot-And-Sweet Glaze

 For the month of November I am sharing this finger licking delicious Charred Pork Ribs recipe.
 This method of double cooking ribs – first cooking in liquid and then grilling – gives a fantastic silky, fall-off-the-bone texture and deep rich flavours.
 Yes, you can argue that the spicing is quite Chinese, but, hey, it’s the second most popular cuisine in India!
 The hot, sharp mustard dressing, with its delightfully big flavours will leave you licking your sticky fingers for long after the ribs are gone.